 A Guide to: Scholarships, Bursaries, Tuition Waivers & Awards provides a comprehensive list of financial supports available to former children and youth in and from government care in British Columbia attending BC public post-secondary institutions.

-There are are four main sources of financial support for former children and youth in care attending BC public post-secondary institutions These include the following:
+There are four main sources of financial support for former children and youth in care attending BC public post-secondary institutions.
+These include the following:

-1. Tuition Fee Waivers and Bursaries are available for former children and youth in care attending public post-secondary institutions in BC.
+1. Tuition Fee Waivers are available for former children and youth in care attending public post-secondary institutions in BC.